AdobeDocs/developers-animatesdk-docs/flash_object_(fl)/fl4.md

 #### Parameters

 **description** An optional string that specifies the description of the Browse For Folder dialog box.
-If this parameter is omitted, the dialog box title is “Select Folder.”
+If this parameter is omitted, the dialog box title is "Select Folder."

 #### Returns